Documentation

 ...

-If you have multiple hosts in the cluster, you’ll get a docker image and docker run command for all of them.
+If you have multiple hosts in the cluster, you’ll get a docker image and docker run command for all of them in the txt file.

 Docker containers will use the same ports as you used for development, but you can always change then depending on your need.
 Docker always exposes six ports, 5000, 5001, 5002, 5003, 5004, 5005.
 Read more about it here.